What is data mining? A definition, an overview of data mining tools, the process & applications

 How does the data mining process work?

-When it comes to setting up your data mining process, data mining clustering or creating a data mining process diagram, you can hardly ignore the so-called CRISP-DM standard.
-Since the late 1990s, this has been the the facto standard widely accepted for data mining.
+When it comes to setting up your data mining process, data mining clustering, or creating a data mining process diagram, you can hardly ignore the so-called CRISP-DM standard.
+Since the late 1990s, this has been the de facto standard widely accepted for data mining.

 The data mining process according to CRISP-DMFigure 6: The Cross-industry standard process for data mining (CRISP-DM).